 Please send me an email at the address (behrooz @ princeton.edu), if you need an updated copy of my academic resume.

 My publication list including in progress and submitted papers are accessible here.

 Information for ReMatch and prospective ReMatch+ Summer Programs participants

 My research activities are at the interface of Mechanics of Materials, Geophysics, Geology, and Soft and Granular Matter Physics.
 Until nowadays, I have worked on problems in rock friction and fault mechanics, geophysical landscape evolution, and soil and sediment transport in rivers and hillslopes, among others.
-I am generally interested in using a broad set of tools, for connecting observations in the area of Solid Earth Geosciences, broadly, i.e. Earth's surface and subsurface processes, to their physical and chemical origins as quantitatively as possible, across the scales.
-The immediate applications are in prediction and modeling of geohazards (earthquakes, earthflows, and landslides, as some examples), flow and failure of geomaterials at different environmental conditions, and better understanding of the processes that shape the Earth's surface and subsurface.
+I am generally interested in using a broad set of tools, for connecting observations in the area of Solid Earth Geosciences broadly, i.e. Earth's surface and subsurface processes, to their physical and chemical origins as quantitatively as possible, across the scales.
+The immediate applications are in prediction and modeling of geohazards (earthquakes, earthflows, and landslides, as some examples), flow and failure of geomaterials at different environmental conditions, and better understanding of the processes that shape the surface and subsurface of the Earth (and other planets).
 At some stage, this broad and important goal would also require new developments in applied mathematics and applied mechanics, as well as advances in observational methods, through laboratory and field-based experiments.
 That is the direction I am moving toward.
 Some of my more specific interests include but are not limited to:

 - Development of constitutive laws and Equations of State for Earth and planetary materials at the Earth's surface, near surface, and subsurface;

 - Applications of soft condensed matter phyiscs in geosciences, from lab and theory to the (geological) field: sediment transport, frictional behavior and rheology of Earth materials;